corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 Each CorDapp definition can be associated with a *distribution mechanism*. *Distribution mechanism* defines how a CorDapp **can** be downloaded, however it wouldn't enforce a node to perform any particular **action**. *Node administrators* will be able to specify what to do in a response to a new update availability or a minimum version bump.
 For example this could be such things as to send an email or to raise a warning on the monitoring system or to download a CorDapp into a local folder and etc. This configuration will be done on a *node level* (described in the further sections), as it might vary from a node to node even within a single BN.
 It will be a responsibility of *node administrators* to configure their CDS CorDapps and to find the right balance between automation and their internal security policies.
 More about automations is described in the further sections.

 *Distribution mechanisms* are defined by BNOs and should be matched 1-to-1 with the *download adaptors* on a node's side (described in the further sections) for automatic downloading of CorDapp updates.
-Implementations of *download adaptors* should be provided by the BNO with their CDS implementation. *Distribution mechanisms* will be pluggable and extensible.
-Each CorDapp can be associated with its own *distribution mechanism*, such as *Corda flows*, *http*, *ftp* and etc. BNOs will be able to define their own *distribution mechanisms* if they are missing from the standard implementation. *Distribution mechanisms* are uniquely defined by a *name* and might also have a custom configuration parameters, such as *download url*, *authentication parameters* and others.
+Implementations of *download adaptors* should be provided by the BNO along with their CDS implementation. *Distribution mechanisms* will be pluggable and extensible.
+Each CorDapp can be associated with its own *distribution mechanism*, such as *Corda flows*, *http*, *ftp* and etc. BNOs will be able to define their own *distribution mechanisms* if they are missing from the standard implementation. *Distribution mechanisms* are uniquely defined by their *name* and might also have a custom configuration parameters, such as *download url*, *authentication parameters* and others.

-BNO will be storing CorDapp descriptors in their database.

 #### Download adaptors